 6) Customer service hiring will focus more on “agent agility” than ever before – What exactly does this mean?
 Instead of looking for an agent that does one thing very well – be it chat or phone service – companies will look to hire more agents that are great at assisting customers in multiple ways.
 Having these utility agents on staff can be a life saver for a customer service team as they can move seamlessly as needed to whatever channel customers are utilizing to seek out help.
 By employing agents with a high level of channel agility, you’ll decrease wait time across the board and help keep agents on their toes.
 The customer service industry has a historically high turnover rate because agents get bored doing the same thing every single day.
 Keeping them engaged and challenged will create moments of accomplishment and boost morale so they stick around and become true assets to your business.

 Of these six trends, there are two common themes that remain consistent – technology and communication enablement.
 In 2018 companies will continue in 2018 to use technology so customers can find their own answers easier (through personalized self-service) and agents can be more efficient in assisting customers.
 This year will also see smarter and more frequent conversations occur as companies make themselves more accessible to customers.
 In addition, businesses will enable agents to peruse a larger but more organized information center to create better responses.
-The key link between the themes mentioned – customer service software – will play an important role for companies who look to be at the forefront of their industry in tackling these emerging trends to stay ahead of competitors.
+The key link between the themes mentioned – customer service software – will play an important role for companies who look to be at the forefront of their industry in tackling these emerging digital trends to stay ahead of competitors.